russhustle/leetpattern/docs/md/2181_merge_nodes_in_between_zeros.md

 ## 2181.
-Merge Nodes In Between Zeros
+Merge Nodes in Between Zeros